 What credit card is best to use in Europe to avoid transaction fees and exchange fees?

 A handful of travel credit cards and charge cards do not charge foreign transaction and currency conversion fees, saving you as much as 5 percent compared to standard credit cards.
-Finding the right card for you depends on your itinerary and your personal style.
+Finding the right no foreign transaction fee credit card offers for you depends on your itinerary and your personal style.